-The Hedrin JV's Board consists of 4 members, 2 appointed by the Company and 2 appointed by Nordic.
+The Hedrin JV 's Board consists of 4 members, 2 appointed by the Company and 2 appointed by Nordic.
 Nordic has the right to appoint one of the directors as chairman of the Board.
 The chairman has certain tie breaking powers.
+In the event that the payment milestone described above is not achieved by June 30, 2008, then the Hedrin JV 's Board will increase to 5 members, 2 appointed by the Company and 3 appointed by Nordic.

-At Nordic's request, the Company will nominate a person identified by Nordic to serve on the Company's Board of Directors.
+After the closing, at Nordic's request, the Company will nominate a person identified by Nordic to serve on the Company's Board of Directors.

 The Company granted Nordic registration rights for the shares to be issued upon exercise of the warrant, the put or the call.
 The Company filed an initial registration statement on May 1, 2008.
-The registration statement was declared effective on October 15, 2008.
 The Company is required to file additional registration statements, if required, within 45 days of the date the Company first knows that such additional registration statement was required.
-The Company is required to use commercially reasonable efforts to cause the additional registration statements to be declared effective by the Securities and Exchange Commission ("SEC") within 105 calendar days from the filing date (the "Effective Date").
+The Company is required to use commercially reasonable efforts to cause the registration statement to be declared effective by the Securities and Exchange Commission ("SEC") within 105 calendar days from the filing date.
 If the Company fails to file a registration statement on time or if a registration statement is not declared effective by the SEC within 105 days of filing the Company will be required to pay to Nordic, or its assigns, an amount in cash, as partial liquidated damages, equal to 0.5% per month of the amount invested in the Hedrin JV by Nordic until the registration statement is declared effective by the SEC.
 In no event shall the aggregate amount payable by the Company exceed 9% of the amount invested in the Hedrin JV by Nordic.

 The profits of the Hedrin JV will be shared by the Company and Nordic in accordance with their respective equity interests in Limited Partnership, which are currently 50% to each, except that Nordic will get a minimum distribution from the Hedrin JV equal to 5% on Hedrin sales, as adjusted for any change in Nordic's equity interest in the Limited Partnership.
 If the Hedrin JV realizes a profit equal to or greater than a 10% royalty on Hedrin sales, then profits will be shared by the Company and Nordic in accordance with their respective equity interests in the Limited Partnership.
-However, in the event of a liquidation of the Limited Partnership, Nordic's distribution in liquidation will be at least equal to the amount Nordic invested in the Hedrin JV (\$5 million if the payment milestone described above is met, \$3.5 million if it is not met) plus 10% per year, less the cumulative distributions received by Nordic from the Hedrin JV.
+However, in the event of a liquidation of the Limited Partnership, Nordic's distribution in liquidation will be at least equal to the amount Nordic invested in the Hedrin JV (\$5 million if the payment milestone described above is met, \$2.5 million if it is not met) plus 10% per year, less the cumulative distributions received by Nordic from the Hedrin JV.
 Further, in no event shall Nordic's distribution in liquidation be greater than assets available for distribution in liquidation.